terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 0140   5f 5c 91 47 b3 19 1c 00 69 7f 17 1b c3
 ```

-* `0c` indicates this message is a ServeryKeyExchange message
+* `0c` indicates this message is a `ServerKeyExchange` message
 * `00 01 49` is the length of 0x000149 (in decimal, 329) bytes
 * `03` is the elliptical curve type, in this case "named_curve"
 * `00 16` is the named curve, `secp256k1`
-* The ECDHE public key and signature follow.
+* The ECDHE public key and signature follows.

-At this point the browser verifies the signature and retrieves the elliptic curve parameters and ECDHE public key from the ServerKeyExchange message.
+At this point the browser verifies the signature and retrieves the elliptic curve parameters and ECDHE public key from the `ServerKeyExchange` message.

 Section 5.4 of RFC4492 ends with the following note:

 > A possible reason for a fatal handshake failure is that the client's capabilities for handling elliptic curves and point formats are exceeded

-While Erlang supports all 25 elliptic curves named in RFC4492, the common browsers only support three: secp192r1, secp224r1, and secp256r1.
-In the above snippet, we see that Erlang chose secp256k1, the elliptic curve used in [Bitcoin](https://en.bitcoin.it/wiki/Secp256k1).
+While Erlang supports all 25 elliptic curves named in RFC4492, the common browsers only support three: `secp192r1`, `secp224r1`, and `secp256r1`.
+In the above snippet, we see that Erlang chose `secp256k1`, the elliptic curve used in [Bitcoin](https://en.bitcoin.it/wiki/Secp256k1).

-Early support of elliptic curves in Erlang does not consider the elliptic curvers the client announces support for in the ClientHello message when picking a cipher.
+Erlang's early support of elliptic curves are problematic.
+When picking an elliptic curve, Erlang does not consider the list of supported curves sent by the browser.
 This has been resolved with the [Erlang R16R03-1](http://www.erlang.org/download_release/23) release.

 ## Configuration of TLS and Ciphers